 Harvard’s humble hockey abode—the Bright-Landry Hockey Center—holds only 3,095 people.
-That’s less than half the capacity of the buildings that Boston College and Boston University call home, and has 1,000 seats fewer than Northeastern’s Matthews Arena.
+That’s less than half the capacity of the buildings that Boston College and Boston University call home, and 1,000 seats fewer than what's housed by Northeastern’s Matthews Arena.

 Widespread attention is the reward you reap for winning.
 And over the course of the 2016-2017 campaign, Harvard did a whole lot of that.
 A 28-6-2 season kept members of the Crimson in uniform until April 6, the latest the program has ever marched.